TheOdinProject/curriculum/dev_roadmap.md

 * Make more obvious the loading icon when waiting for scheduler data
 * Paginate students
 * Make links in curriculum point externally
-* Set up welcome page for students post-signup
+* Set up welcome page for students post-signup... or just have a query string.
 * Link GA goal to that page.
 * KILL BOOTSTRAP!?!
 * Update failing tests